John T. Edge to remain director, while Southern Foodways Alliance maps a more inclusive future

 “I don’t want to say this is the only path forward,” Edge said.
 “There may be another path forward that this committee and other folks within the university will work towards.
 It may be the university decides to pay the salary of the director.
 It may be that another donor comes in with cash.
 There’s a bunch of different things.
 I’m just saying this is a plan we have right now.”

-Ronni Lundy is a journalist, cookbook author and a founding member of SFA.
-She was one of the leading voices calling for Edge to step down and for SFA to step into this moment of a national reckoning with race and injustice.
+Ronni Lundy is a journalist, cookbook author and a founding member of the SFA.
+She was one of the leading voices calling for Edge to step down and for the SFA to step into this moment of a national reckoning with race and injustice.
 She spent a good part of Tuesday evening trying to come to grips with the committee’s statement.
-While she was glad the organization outline its problems, she was frustrated by the lack of specifics.
+While she said she was glad the organization outlined its problems, she was frustrated by the lack of specifics.

-“I was hoping for a plan of action or some clarity, even if that clarity was to say, ‘We’ve looked at everything and we feel that John T. should stay in this job in perpetuity,’” Lundy said.
-“Or, ‘We’ve looked at everything and John T. has agreed to spend the next two years setting things in place for someone to take over, and this is what we’re going to do structurally.
-These are the other changes we’re going to make.’”
+“I was hoping for a plan of action or some clarity, even if that clarity was to say, ‘We’ve looked at everything, and we feel that John T. should stay in this job in perpetuity,’ ” Lundy said.
+“Or, ‘We’ve looked at everything, and John T. has agreed to spend the next two years setting things in place for someone to take over, and this is what we’re going to do structurally.
+These are the other changes we’re going to make.’ ”

 “But there’s really not anything concrete,” she added.